aaronbloomfield/pdr/labs/lab05/index.md

 ### BST Implementation ###

+The necessary files are in the inlab directory of [code.zip](code.zip).

-The required class declarations are located in [BinaryNode.h](code/inlab/BinaryNode.h) and [BinarySearchTree.h](code/inlab/BinarySearchTree.h).
+The required class declarations are located in [BinaryNode.h](code/inlab/BinaryNode.h.html) ([src](code/inlab/BinaryNode.h)) and [BinarySearchTree.h](code/inlab/BinarySearchTree.h.html) ([src](code/inlab/BinarySearchTree.h)).
 You may want to create private helper methods for BinarySearchTree, as done for the implementation of `remove`, which is already provided for you.
 The private methods take BinaryNodes as parameters which allow them to recurse over a subtree, a common implementation technique.

-You should use [BSTPathTest.cpp](code/inlab/BSTPathTest.cpp) to test your implementation, but you may NOT change it.
+You should use [BSTPathTest.cpp](code/inlab/BSTPathTest.cpp.html) ([src](code/inlab/BSTPathTest.cpp)) to test your implementation, but you may NOT change it.

 ### Test Files ###